populationgenetics/exercises/HWexercise/HW.md

 60 for both datasets.

 *Get the two files:*
+First login to the teaching server.

-In the Linux terminal: Make the exercises directory, move to it and make a HardyWeinberg directory and copy your data:
+In the Linux terminal you then run the following commands (which means you make a directory called exercises, go into that directory, then make a directory called HardyWeinberg, go into that and finally copy the data files you need into this directory):

 ```
-cd ~
+cd
 mkdir exercises
 cd ~/exercises
 mkdir HardyWeinberg